Reduction theory for Fuchsian groups with cusps: Explicit construction of the canonical polygon

 \section{Explicit construction of the canonical polygon}

 Given signature $(g;m_1,\dots,m_r;t\ge 1)$, for each cyclic subgroup we construct a canonical fundamental polygon.
-Recall that $\ell=g+r+t-1$ is the number of ``blocks'' or ``sectors'' in the fundamental polygon.
+Recall that $\ell=g+r+t-1$ is the number of building blocks (number of sectors) in the fundamental polygon.
 Also recall equation \eqref{string}, which defines the string

 corresponding to the signature $(g; m_1,m_2,\dots, m_r;t\ge 1)$.
 We now define the infinite-area polygons \setbuilder[2]{\ensuremath{\left\{#1:#2\right\}}}

 In the case $m=2$ the two Euclidean circles bounding $\Fc_m$ coincide, and in the degenerate case $m=\ell=2$ it becomes a line: $\Fc_2 = \setbuilder{z\in\D}{\Im(z)\le0}$ when $\ell=2$.
 In the limiting case $m = \infty$ this becomes